datahaus/datahaus.construction/phases/air-electric.md

 The home's two existing HVAC units will reside under a grate on the north side of the house.

-An attic AC unit will connect to ducts and the central elevator shaft.
+An additonal attic mini split unit might drop air down the central elevator shaft.

 A small AC unit will also reside within the ceiling of the south facing porch.

-Chiller/freezer unit in the basement will pump cold air up a duct within the elevator shaft.
 <!-- Radiant pumping, chiller and air-handling unit. -->

 <!--